 Home of the Memorial Tournament, Dublin is one of Central Ohio’s most well-known communities.
-Dublin offers several golf-centric developments, but golf is not all that the town has to offer.
+This area offers several golf-centric developments, but golf is not all that the town has to offer.
 As its name would suggest, there’s a strong Irish heritage which draws many to the area for St. Patrick’s Day…one of many events that this community celebrates together!

 Our Top Picks

 Using only the freshest ingredients, Brazenhead Irish Pub offers an authentic atmosphere with amazing food.
 This place is a must try!

 Whether you're just browsing or looking for a certain style to add to your wardrobe, Audacious Boutique has it all.
 With the latest designer fashions and more, you are bound to find something here!